RuneBlaze/pineapple-pen/README.md

  1. https://github.com/RuneBlaze/marble-noise -- Rust code of how the noise background is generated
  2. https://github.com/RuneBlaze/pyxelxl -- Rust + Python library of drawing TTF, rotating sprites in Pyxel

+## Contact Information

+If you encounter any issues or have questions, feel free to file an issue here.
+I check my GitHub (nearly) every day.